instana/robot-shop/load-gen/README.md

 * SILENT - Set this to 1 to surpress the very verbose output to the stdout from the script.
 This is a good idea if you're going to run load for more than a few minutes.
 * LOAD_DEBUG - Set this to 1 to enable the output of every API call produced from the script into the log file logs/calls.log.
 This is a good idea if you're going to investigate over occurred events during load generation.

-The load generator logs all the php API calls into the file logs/php_services_calls.csv, despite the variables SILENT and LOAD_DEBUG being set, respectively, to 1 and 0.
+The load generator logs all the PHP API calls into the file logs/php_services_calls.csv, despite the variables SILENT and LOAD_DEBUG being set, respectively, to 1 and 0.
 The content of the directory logs is cleaned everytime the script load-gen.sh is called.

 ## Kubernetes